jason-weirather/cio-wdl-16s-microbiome/README.md

 }
 ```

-3. Execute the run
+### 3. Execute the run

 `$ cromwell run -i input.json /your/path/cio-wdl-16S-microbiome/wdl/microbiome.wdl -m output.meta.json`

-4. Inspect results
+### 4. Inspect results

-The json file `output.meta.json` will contain a map to all output files.
+In this example, the json file `output.meta.json` will contain a map to all output files.

+# Details

+### Inputs

+### Outputs

+# Resources

 #### Database files

+Here I'll try to keep track of reference files used by the workflow.
+Thusfar they have been small enough they could be included in the source here and in the docker image, so no additional steps are needed to install these on the user's part.

 `picrust` as utilized in this workflow requires two green genes database files.